xiangcatherine/ruby-object/README.md

 puts england.name         # prints out "England"
 england.name = "France"   # NoMethodError: undefined method `name=' for #<Country:0x__________________ @name="England">
 ```

+By the way, did you notice that we didn't specify `language`
+as an instance variable anywhere inside the Country class?
+An added feature of all of the `attr_` methods is
+that if the symbol passed in doesn't refer to an existing instance variable,
+they will automatically create an instance variable
+(with a name derived from the symbol) for it to refer to.

 ## Lab: Create a Shape Class (Data and Behavior)